Analysis | Debunking Trump allies’ latest arguments about fraud in the 2020 election

 It can’t be the case that Biden received more votes from Black voters than Barack Obama did.
 Again, it can, for the same reasons as above.

-We should note first that this assertion isn’t actually proved.
-If we apply exit poll data to the vote totals in 2008, 2012 and 2020 — a fraught endeavor given margins of error — we see that Biden received an estimated 17.7 million Black votes while Obama received only 16.2 million in 2008 and fewer in 2012.
+We should note first that this assertion isn’t proved.
+If we apply exit poll data to the vote totals in 2008, 2012 and 2020 — a fraught endeavor, given margins of error — we see that Biden received an estimated 17.7 million Black votes while Obama received 16.2 million in 2008 and fewer in 2012.
 But, again, there are millions more Black Americans in the United States than there were 12 years ago.
 From 2008 to 2017, Census Bureau data indicate that the number of African Americans in the United States increased by more than 11 percent, or 4.3 million.

 What’s interesting about this claim is that Trump supporters broadly try to have it both ways: touting Trump’s faring better with Black voters than past Republican nominees did, which is probably true, while also disparaging the idea that more African Americans voted for Biden.

 More people were reported to have voted in Detroit than live there.
 The city has data on the presidential election.
-There were more than 500,000 eligible voters and about 250,000 actual votes cast, a relatively low level of turnout compared with other places.
+There were more than 500,000 eligible voters and about 250,000 actual votes cast, a relatively low level of turnout, compared with other places.

 That so many of these claims center on Black voters and heavily Black areas is probably not a coincidence, leveraging long-standing skepticism among Republicans of Black and Democratic cities.